Pratiksha605/monoZDocs/docs/monoZJet/hostcommunication.md

 </div>

 **Caution:**
 <br/>i)	Do not power up monoZ:Jet via USB and 5V cascade VBUS pin at the same time.
-This may cause monoZ:Jet to fail.
+This may cause monoZ:Jet to malfunction.
 The power source may also face overcurrent and potential damage.
 <br/>ii) When in USB mode, the cascade UART pins should remain disconnected from any data source.
-Transmitting data through the cascade UART while monoZ:Jet is in USB mode may result in signal corruption and potential hardware damage on monoZ:Jet.
+Transmitting data through the cascade UART while monoZ:Jet is in USB mode may result in signal corruption and monoZ:Jet malfunction.